-The Emergency Medical Services (EMS) program utilizes nationally-recognized standards to provide students with knowledge about the critical differences between the physiology, the pathophysiology, and the clinical symptoms of infants, children, adolescents, adults, and the elderly as they relate to pre-hospital emergency patient care situations, and with the skills used in the care of these patients.
-EMS education includes the legal/ethical considerations and treatment modalities/protocols within the scope of practice of the Emergency Medical Technician (EMT), and Paramedic (NRP).
-The goal of the EMS program is to prepare competent entry-level EMTs and Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The Emergency Medical Services (EMS) program utilizes nationally recognized standards to provide students with knowledge about the critical differences between the physiology, pathophysiology, and clinical symptoms of infants, children, adolescents, adults, and the elderly as they relate to pre-hospital emergency care situations, and with the skills used in the care of these patients.
+EMS education includes legal/ethical considerations and treatment modalities/protocols within the scope of practice of the Emergency Medical Technician (EMT), Advanced Emergency Medical Technician (AEMT), and Paramedic (NRP).
+The goal of the EMS program is to prepare competent entry-level EMTs, AEMTs, and Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-Students enrolled in EMS programs may earn a certificate or an Associate of Applied Science degree in Emergency Medical Services.
-The first certificate of completion is the EMT level.
-Paramedic level students may choose to pursue a long certificate or an AAS degree in EMS.
+Students enrolled in EMS programs may earn certificates or an Associate of Applied Science degree in Emergency Medical Services.
+The first certificate of completion is the EMT level, the second is the Advanced EMT level (AEMT).
+Paramedic level students may choose to pursue a long certificate or an AAS degree.
 Upon successful completion of each level, the student is eligible to apply to take the National Registry Examination at their respective level of training.
-Successful completion of the examination is required for state licensure in Alabama as an EMT or Paramedic.
+Successful completion of the exam is required for state licensure in Alabama as an EMT, AEMT, and Paramedic.

-As vital members of the EMS team, EMTs provide prehospital emergency care to ill and injured patients, continuing that care until the patient is under the care of a higher level of licensure.
+As vital members of the EMS team, EMTs provide pre-hospital emergency care to ill and injured patients, continuing that care until the patient is under the care of a higher level of licensure.
 EMTs have the knowledge and skills to provide basic life support to all patients whether the problem is trauma, cardiac, or medical.
 EMTs splint fractures, bandage wounds, and stabilize a patient for transport to a medical facility.
-Paramedics are the highest level of pre-hospital care in the EMS system.
-Paramedics record and interpret EKG findings, treat cardiac arrests with defibrillation and cardioversion, reduce shock by intravenous fluid administration, provide ventilation and airway protection by endotracheal intubation and administer pharmacological therapy.
-Paramedics serve as team leaders on EMS units.